Honors Tracks

 Activation of the Track

 This Honors Track will be activated with a minimum number of 1 student.
-A maximum of 7 students will be selected per edition.

 Honors Track in SURGERY

-Knowledge acquired during the Honors Track in Surgery (HTS) is essential to reach an overview of surgical practice, understand the differences among surgical specialties, and to have a solid basis as resident in any surgical specialty.
-The course should help the students to understand their aptitude for surgical practice and the main field of interest among different surgical specialties.
+Knowledge acquired during the Honors Track in Surgery is essential to gain an overview of surgical practice, understand the differences among surgical specialties, and provide a solid bases for aspiring future residents in in any surgical specialty.
+The course should help the students to understand their

 The track will be organized as follows: